MichaelR98/MichaelR-Portfolio/README.md

 * Use a JOIN to combine the two large tables to explore global data on vaccinations and deaths.
 * Explore the infection rate, total cases and total deaths grouped by countries or continents.
 * Create a new column called RollingPeopleVaccinated that is an increasing sum that represents the total number of people vaccinated up to that day.
-* In order to create this new column a CTE or Temp Tabled is needed.
+* In order to create this new column a CTE or Temp Table is needed.
 * Finally I created a view in order to store the table for later visualizations.

 ![](images/image_2021-07-23_152620.png)